By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 Let’s face it: most men have probably had trouble getting hard on occasion, but if it’s happening 50% of the time, or more often, then it may be a sign of men ED, or erectile dysfunction.
 ED refers to the inability to get or maintain an erection, making it difficult to have sexual intercourse.
 Acupuncture and TCM offer a natural solution for low sex drive and reproductive health problems, without over the counter ED pills.

 In the past few decades, this condition, which used to be referred to as “impotence,” has come to be perceived as a men’s health issue or a men’s fitness issue that can be treated medically, rather than a personal problem.
 While it’s great that men can get help from doctors for this condition without embarrassment or shame, ED medications may not solve the problem for everyone.
 Stress, hormones, nutrition, exercise, emotions, and relationship dynamics all play a role in ED.
-ED can have a serious impact on a man’s quality of life, as it affects self-esteem, romantic relationships, and fertility.
+ED can have a serious impact on a man’s quality of life, as it affects self-esteem, romantic relationships, and sperm count, and fertility.

 It is estimated that about 30 million men in the U.S. experience erectile dysfunction (ED).
 By age 60, over 40% of men will probably experience ED.
 While ED drugs and over the counter ED pills help some men with ED symptoms, many men cannot use these medications because they interfere with others that are commonly used to treat heart disease.
 Acupuncture and TCM provide an alternative treatment for ED that can help men with this issue.